Javeed004/Excel_job_sim/README.md

    - Bar Chart for Top 10 Accounts by Unit Sales
    - Bar Chart for Top 10 Accounts by CAGR
    - Pie Chart for Sales by Account Type
-   - Column Chart for Sales Driven by Different Marketing Programs

 ### Task 5: Data-Driven Storytelling